Pregnancy Must Haves: Tips for a More Comfortable 9 Months

 Water, water, water.

 I’ve used this water bottle EVERY DAY in both pregnancies and in between.
-I even got my son one!

 Find a tried and true tank top and stock up.
 Like these.

 And they’re so easy to dress up or down.
 I wear them as undershirts pretty much daily.
 In the dead heat of summer, I wore them as a cute outfit with a belt and a skirt.
-In winter, I throw on a cardigan.
+In fall and winter, I throw on a cardigan.
 They’re even my go-to for lounging around at home when my body is SICK of being full of another human.

 For more tips on pregnancy and life as a new mom, follow me on Pinterest!